nmfs-opensci/quarto-thesis/README.md

 Quarto extension for a masters or PhD thesis based on Masters/Doctoral Thesis, LaTeX Template, Version 2.5 (27 Aug 2017)

-You can play with it on RStudio Cloud without installing anything: https://rstudio.cloud/content/4383755
+You can play with it on RStudio Cloud without installing anything: https://rstudio.cloud/content/4383755  Go to the Build tab (upper right panel) and click Render Book.

 ## Warning.
 Chapter 1 has R code